5 THINGS THAT MIGHT SURPRISE YOU ABOUT MY LIFE WITH EXTRAORDINARY CHILDREN:

 At this moment in time, my daughters PREFER to play with each other.
 I think they feel more at ease and can be themselves without feeling odd or weird or different.

 I am lonely, too.
 There are very few people I can honestly talk to without sounding boastful.
 Negative judgements, strong opinions and criticisms come next.
 Everyone gets a fraction, a small segment of the truth.
 And, my social calendar belongs to my children.
 Their needs come first.

 5. School and academics are NOT always easy.

 It is an assumption (an incorrect one) that gifted children need very little to be successful in school.
-Though my 11-year-old has powered through four years of math in 6 months and is about to complete her second semester in college, she struggles to remember to capitalize the first letter of a sentence.
+Though my 12-year-old once powered through four years of math in 6 months and began her college career at age 10, she struggles to remember to capitalize the first letter of a sentence.
+For real.

-My 13-year-old won the school and homeschool spelling bee and reads on a post college level, but failed the district reading benchmark test back in the day because her concrete mind can not process inferences or assumptions.
+My 14-year-old won the public school (when she was 8) and homeschool spelling bee and read on a post college level at age 6, but failed the district reading benchmark test back in the day because her concrete mind can not process inferences or assumptions.
 She DOES NOT understand sarcasm, joking or teasing.
 She is a black and white thinker.
 Right or wrong.
 When it comes to reading comprehension, if the answer is not stated in the reading passage, she is utterly LOST.